GetAdriAI/chromasql/docs/using-chromasql/quick-reference.md

 [WITH SCORE THRESHOLD x]
 ```

-Clauses can appear in any order allowed by the grammar (see the grammar
-reference for details). `USING EMBEDDING` switches the query into vector mode;
+Clauses can appear in any order allowed by the grammar (see the [Grammar Specification](../reference/language-grammar.md) for details). `USING EMBEDDING` switches the query into vector mode;
 omitting it produces a metadata-only `get`.

 ## Projection